biomurph/Absolute_Encoder_Board/README.md

 # Absolute Encoder Board
 Welcome to the Open-Source Absolute Encoder Board Repository.
 Here you will find hardware designs and files that support the Absolute Encoder.
-Here is a link to the [GrayCode Arduino Library](https://github.com/biomurph/GrayCode) which supports this hardware.
+The [GrayCode Arduino Library](https://github.com/biomurph/GrayCode) is available for installation via the Arduino IDE, just do a search for GrayCode in the Libraries Manager

 ## What is it?
 Encoders come in different types.
 Most people are familiar with [quadrature encoders](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs), which use two pins that change state sequentially in different order depending on the direction if rotation.
 One of the limitations of quadrature is that a microcontroller needs to be paying attention (usually with pin-change interrupts) in order to keep track of each step and count accordingly CW or CCW steps.
 In certain applications, the need for interrupts and constant attention to the encoder pin change can be limiting.
 Enter the Absolute encoder.
 This device can have 3 or more pins that maintain their coded state to show their rotational position.
 That means that any time you want to, you can read the encoder pins and get the state without having to always keep track.